 The next call for entries will be announced in January 2022.
 Sign-up to our newsletter to be the first to know.
 If you have an enquiry, or would like to hire and exhibit the IPE at your venue, email the Exhibitions Team.
 We thank you for your support of the RPS.

-View a small selection of images from the shortlist in this online gallery.
+View a selection of stand-out submissions in our online gallery.

 The International Photography Exhibition presents an opportunity to exhibit in the world's longest running photography exhibition.
 You will also be eligible for several significant awards:

 1. IPE Award / £1500 and 1-year free membership to the RPS